webix-hub/docs/data/api/refs/ui.spreadsheet_methods.md

 - api/ui.spreadsheet_setcellfilter.md - creates a select filter
 - api/ui.spreadsheet_setcellvalue.md - sets a value for the cell
 - api/ui.spreadsheet_setformat.md - sets a custom format for a cell
-- api/ui.spreadsheet_setrangestyle.md -
+- api/ui.spreadsheet_setrangestyle.md - sets a style for a range of cells
-- api/ui.spreadsheet_setrangevalue.md -
+- api/ui.spreadsheet_setrangevalue.md - sets a value for the range
 - api/ui.spreadsheet_setstyle.md - sets a style for a cell
 - api/link/ui.spreadsheet_show.md - makes the component visible
 - api/link/ui.spreadsheet_showbatch.md - makes visible those elements which parameter 'batch' is set to the specified name
 - api/ui.spreadsheet_showsheet.md - shows a sheet by name
+- api/ui.spreadsheet_sortrange.md -
 - api/ui.spreadsheet_splitcell.md - splits the cells' span that was made by merging several cells
 - api/link/ui.spreadsheet_ui.md - allows creating new ui, the id of which will be locked in the parent id space
 - api/link/ui.spreadsheet_unbind.md - breaks "bind" link